Mortal/csaudk-submitj/README.md

 ![](pictures/20260921_14h24m50s_grim.png)
 ![](pictures/20260921_14h26m01s_grim.png)

-Step-by-step guide for VSCode
+Guide for VSCode
 ------------------
 Follow the guide for IntelliJ.
 Instead of creating a new project create a folder and open that folder in VSCode.
 Create a folder called `src` in the project.
 Place all files there.
 Run the `Submit.java` file through VSCode e.g. by pressing `f5`.

 Manual Submisson
 ------------------
-In case there are problems with submitting via `Submit.java`, manual submission can be done [online](https://domjudge.cs.au.dk/team/problems).
+In case there are problems with submitting via `Submit.java`, manual submission can be done in your browser: [Submit](https://domjudge.cs.au.dk/team/problems).
 Note that for problems where you can get two points the problem exists twice e.g. ball1 and ball2.
 You have to submit to both to get both points.

 Common mistakes